April 2026

 • the applicant has made reasonable efforts to access all other available resources

-• the applicant does not have enough money or assets, and is unable to obtain or has limited access to credit to meet the basic needs and shelter needs of his or her benefit unit
+• the applicant does not have enough money or assets, and is unable to obtain or has limited access to credit to meet the basic needs and shelter needs of their benefit unit

-• failure to provide the emergency assistance will result in danger to the physical health or a member of the benefit unit; or at least one dependent child being unable to continue to reside with his or her parent who requested the assistance
+• failure to provide the emergency assistance will result in danger to the physical health or a member of the benefit unit; or at least one dependent child being unable to continue to reside with their parent who requested the assistance

 A person who receives emergency assistance does not have participation requirements and cannot appeal decisions regarding the provision of emergency assistance or the amount of assistance issued.